 The Steinbach Pistons are excited to announce that goaltender Matthew Thiessen has committed to the University of Maine of NCAA Division I.

-With his commitment, Thiessen becomes the 8th Pistons players to commit to a Division I school in the 9 year history of the franchise.
+With his commitment, Thiessen becomes the 8th Pistons player to commit to a Division I school in the 9 year history of the franchise.
 He joins the ranks of 11 previous commitments to Division III programs, 8 U-Sports commitments, and 4 Alberta College Athletic Conference commitments.

 “I am obviously very excited for Matthew and the opportunity he has earned,” Head Coach and General Manager Paul Dyck said.
 “He has shown tremendous progress in his development and is deserving of the commitment (by Maine).”